Preparing for the

 - Do you use any machine learning software to manage retention?

-- What are the opportunities for print advertising/marketing during a time when everything is moving online?
+- What are the opportunities for print advertising/marketing for charities during a time when everything is moving online?

 - Have your advocacy and marketing teams been discussing whether to join the boycott of Facebook and Instagram?
 And if so, what is the feeling on this from them?